Doichin251002/SoftUni-Programming-Java/README.md

-# SoftUni-Programming-Fundamentals-2022
+# SoftUni-Programming-Java
-Solutions of problems in SoftUni Course: Programming Fundamentals
+Solutions of problems in SoftUni Java Courses